-During their LL.M. year, students who have earned their first law degree outside the United States complete 20 academic credits, including a 1-credit course in U.S. Legal Discourse (although students who participate in Foundations of American Law during the summer are exempted from this requirement).
+During their LL.M. year, students who have earned their first law degree outside the United States complete a minimum of 20 academic credits.
 Additional requirements for the different degree specializations, as well as suggested course selections and prerequisite information, are described in detail at http://www.law.georgetown.edu/Graduate/DegreePrograms.htm

 Foreign languages: Students are not required to enrol in language classes at Georgetown Law.
 (They are required to demonstrate proficiency in English prior to admission to the program.)